 have rejected the standard of Christ, which is to listen to the Holy Spirit

-and do whatever He says.
+and do what He says.
 Prudes do not have a relationship with the Holy

 Spirit, because their prudishness is their religion.